Best car insurance in Indiana in 2022

 Consider minimum insurance requirements in Indiana

 Indiana requires that drivers purchase at least minimum levels of auto insurance coverage.
 If you live in Indiana, you must purchase at least the state’s minimum limits of liability to drive legally.
 You cannot purchase lower than your state’s minimum limits, so there’s no need to memorize the legal limits.
-However, understanding the minimum coverages could help you identify if you need higher limits or optional endorsements.
+However, understanding the minimum coverage requirements could help you identify if you need higher limits or optional endorsements.

 Consider lender requirements

 If you have a loan or lease on your vehicle, your insurance needs may be different than a driver who owns their vehicle outright.
-Because you share ownership of your vehicle with a financial institution, you will likely be required to carry comprehensive and collision coverages, often called “full coverage.”
+Because you share ownership of your vehicle with a financial institution, you will likely be required to carry comprehensive and collision coverage, often called “full coverage.”
 This type of policy covers damage to your vehicle.
 You may also want to consider gap insurance, which is designed to pay the difference between the cash value of your vehicle if it is totalled and the balance of your loan.

 Consider your individual needs